-Respondus LockDown Browser (LDB) is a web browser which restricts student access to only UVM’s Blackboard server.
-Unlike other web browsers such as Firefox or Chrome, all other applications and websites are inaccessible to students when using this browser to take a test.
+Respondus LockDown Browser (LDB) is a web browser which limits student access to only UVM’s Blackboard server.
+Unlike other web browsers (such as Firefox or Chrome), all other applications and websites are inaccessible to students when using this browser to take a test.

-The below system configurations are required for use with Lockdown Browser.
+One of the following system configurations is required for use with Lockdown Browser.

 - Enable the LockDown tool in your Blackboard course by going to

 Control Panel → Customization → Tool Availability.
 Check the box next to “Respondus LockDown Browser” and click Submit.

 - Create and deploy a test as you normally would in Blackboard, taking care with the following settings on the Test Options page:

 - Do not enable force completion.
 This will prevent students from completing the exam in the event of network issues, computer crashes, etc.